renegade-fi/renegade-docs/docs.renegade.fi/docs/getting-started/intro.md

   />
 </div>

-Renegade is a new type of decentralized exchange, an **on-chain dark pool**.
+Renegade is a new type of decentralized exchange, an **on-chain dark pool**, live on Arbitrum.

 Current DEXes are completely transparent: Anyone can see your balances and trade history.
 In contrast, Renegade gives you **universal trade privacy**.